 - The foot may have a limited range of motion.

-Your doctor will begin to correct your baby’s clubfoot shortly after he’s born.
+Your doctor will begin to correct your baby’s clubfoot shortly after they’re born.
 Babies don’t use their feet until they learn to stand and walk, so the goal is to fix it early enough to prevent delays.
 Your doctor will use a cast or surgery.

 Casting.
 A baby’s tendons bend and stretch very easily, so doctors are able to turn the clubfoot in the right direction to help correct the problem.
 They gently move the foot into a position that’s closer to where it should be.
 Then, they put on a cast to hold it in place.

-If the series of casts helps to correct your baby’s clubfoot, he’ll need to wear a special brace or shoe to keep it at the right angle until after he’s learned to walk.
+If the series of casts helps to correct your baby’s clubfoot, they’ll need to wear a special brace or shoe to keep it at the right angle until after they've learned to walk.
 This is because a clubfoot tends to turn back to its original position.
 Some children may only need to wear the brace or shoe for a short time.
 Others may need it for a few years to make sure the foot stays at the right angle.

 Surgery.
 If the tendons and other tissues in your baby’s foot are too short, no amount of stretching and casting can do the trick.
 If this is the case, surgery may work.

 Babies who need clubfoot surgery often get it between the ages of 6 months and a year.
 Unlike the gradual casting process, the doctor fixes everything in one procedure.
-He may lengthen tendons or take other steps to turn and shape the foot to a more normal position.
+They may lengthen tendons or take other steps to turn and shape the foot to a more normal position.